FaeyUmbrea/module-docs/Writerside/topics/OBS-Remote.md

 First a few Caveats for this Feature.

 OBS Utils is capable of using the OBS-Browser-Source API that is automatically provided.
-However this API can only switch scenes and start or stop recordings and streams.
+However, this API can only switch scenes and start or stop recordings and streams.

-For the full Featureset you need to enable OBS-Websocket.
+For the full feature set, you need to enable OBS-Websocket.

 This is also only supported for the /game view.

 ## OBS Websocket

-!!
-THIS REQUIRES Websocket V5 !!
+> THIS REQUIRES OBS Websocket V5 to be installed in OBS {style="warning"}

-To Enable Websocket Support you have two choices:
+To Enable Websocket Support, you have two choices:
 * Globally store your Websocket credentials in foundry for all connected accounts to see
 * Inject the Credentials only into your browser source